AcademySoftwareFoundation/xstudio/README.md

 ## Building xSTUDIO

-This release of xSTUDIO can be built on various Linux flavours and Windows 10 and 11.
-MacOS compatibility is not available yet but this work is on the roadmap for early 2025.

-We provide comprehensive build steps for 4 of the most popular distributions.
+This release of xSTUDIO can be built on various Linux flavours, Microsoft Windows and MacOS.
+We provide comprehensive build steps here.

 ### Building xSTUDIO for Linux